sainikhith/sainikhith.github.io/_posts/2024-01-08-Predicting-Customer-Loyalty-With-ML.md

 ```
 <br>
-After this data pre-processing in Python, we have a dataset for modelling that contains the following fields...
+After this data pre-processing in Python, we have a dataset for modeling that contains the following fields...
 <br>
 <br>